 What To Expect

-Dialectical behavior therapy employs multiple methods for helping patients reach their goals through self-acceptance and change.
-Regularly-scheduled individual therapy sessions are used to address specific challenges and talk through how to cope with and solve problems the patient is facing.
+Dialectical behavior treatment employs multiple methods for helping patients reach their goals through self-acceptance and change.
+Regularly-scheduled individual treatment sessions are used to address specific challenges and talk through how to cope with and solve problems the patient is facing.

 At Blair Wellness Group of Beverly Hills, patients receive comprehensive, customized, unique and personalized treatment based on their unique needs.
 Dr. Blair is renowned for treating a wide range of conditions, disorders, and often finds it beneficial to use multiple methods as a way to accelerate the effectiveness of treatment in an eclectic manner to address different aspects of your life and areas of functioning.